HM the King presides over the investiture ceremony of new Supreme Patriarch - Pattaya Mail

-His Majesty the King presided over the ceremony to formally install Somdet Phra Maha Muniwong, the abbot of Wat Ratchabophit, as the 20th Supreme Patriarch at the ubosot of Wat Phra Srirattana Sasadaram or the Temple of the Emerald Buddha on Sunday evening.
+His Majesty King Maha Vajiralongkorn Bodindradebayavarangkun presided over the ceremony to formally install Somdet Phra Maha Muniwong, the abbot of Wat Ratchabophit, as the 20th Supreme Patriarch in the ubosot at the Temple of the Emerald Buddha on Sunday evening.

 The investiture ceremony was attended by members of the Privy Council, the cabinet, presidents of the National Legislative Assembly and the Supreme Court and members of the Supreme Sangha Council among others.